Create a shirt with Printify today

 Step 1: Prepare your t-shirt design

 Use editing software like Cricut Design Space to create the perfect t-shirt design.
-Use SVG vector format for the best quality and scale the image to fit your t-shirt size.
-Approximately 10” will work well for a medium-size t-shirt.
+For the best printing quality, use SVG vector format and scale the image to fit your t-shirt size.
+Approximately 10” will work well for a medium-sized t-shirt.

 Don’t forget to mirror the print.
-Images need to be cut backward, the same as in heat press paper printing.
-Remember to flip the design before cutting it.
+Images need to be cut backward, as in heat press paper printing.
+Flip the design before cutting it.

 Step 2: Cut the design

-• Adjust the cutting machine.
-Set the cut settings according to your base material.
-Each type of vinyl requires different adjustments, so make sure to pick the right ones for your particular type.
+Adjust the cutting machine settings according to your base material.
+Each type of vinyl requires a different setting, so pick the right ones for your particular type.

-• Prepare the vinyl.
 Place your heat transfer vinyl (HTC) on the cutting mat, glossy side down.
-The shiny side is called the carrier sheet that transfers your design to the shirt.
+The shiny side is called the carrier sheet, which transfers your design to the shirt.

-• Cut, cut, cut.
-Put the cutting mat in the cutter and let the machine do its job.
-In a few seconds, you’ll have your design ready for the heat-press process.
+Put the mat in the cutter and let the machine do its job.
+In a few seconds, your design will be ready for the heat-press process.

 Step 3: Weed the excess vinyl